 I've found I've universally taken something from every experience that I use in my job as a Creative Director - or later apply to other projects down the road.
 The bucket list of experiences so far include writing screenplays and television pilots, doing a painting series and having a show in a gallery in New York, writing and recording music tracks, writing and directing music videos, editing a film, building websites, writing and directing a short film, playing and singing on a music track and photographing a fashion photogrpahy series.

 These are a few pieces from some of those projects.
-There are also links above to view a few of them in more depth.
+There are also links above to view some of them in more depth.